Last Updated on January 25, 2026 by Sandy Williams

 Resale Value

-The noise, especially from sources like a nearby drag strip, can significantly impact a home’s resale value.
+Noise, especially from sources such as a nearby drag strip, can significantly affect a home’s resale value.
 Buyers typically prioritize peace & quiet when purchasing a property, particularly when looking for a 55+ community.

 Because you compete with other 55+ communities in Lakewood Ranch, you may have to offer a better price to attract buyers.